Prices rise as the minimum wage increases in several states

 “For us, it’s very simple.
 There’s no big pot of money out there to get the money out of” for the required pay raises, Wiggins said.

-New minimum wage requirements will take effect in 20 states and nearly two dozen cities around the start of the new year, affecting millions of workers.
+New minimum-wage requirements will take effect in 20 states and nearly two dozen cities around the start of the new year, affecting millions of workers.
 The state wage hikes range from an extra nickel per hour in Alaska to a $1-an-hour bump in Maine, Massachusetts and for California employers with more than 25 workers.
-In Ohio, minimum wage will increase to $8.55 an hour.

 Seattle’s largest employers will have to pay workers at least $16 an hour starting Tuesday.
 In New York City, many businesses will have to pay at least $15 an hour as of Monday.
 That’s more than twice the federal minimum of $7.25 an hour.